 These were dubbed the "bikie laws" however the first person charged was a 21-year-old man with an intellectual disability who was out shopping with friends.
 He was also subsequently detained in the same cell as the friends he was originally busted for consorting with.

 Shoebridge has recently obtained freedom of information documents explaining how police have issued 8,500 consorting directives in the first three years of operation.
 "And in parts of far western NSW they've been used hundreds of times and predominately against Aboriginal people," he said.

-Essentially, as a few contacts stressed, these laws are designed to curb crime before it happens, but they undermine the principle of innocent until proven guilty in order to do that.
-As professor of criminology at Sydney Law School Murray Lee believes, authorities are setting up a pre-crime regime in parallel with the traditional justice system.
+Essentially, as a few contacts stressed, these laws are designed to curb crime before it happens, which steers the state in unnerving sci-fi direction.
+As Professor of criminology at the Sydney Law School Murray Lee believes, authorities are setting up a pre-crime regime in parallel with the traditional justice system.
 To him, recently introduced legislation provides police with "a whole range of powers to suggest who may commit criminal acts in the future, and to act accordingly."

 VICE contacted the NSW government for a response to these concerns and criticisms, but we were directed to media releases published with the original bills.
 We were told "no further comment at this time."